RinkWatch was featured on the NHL Green website in April 2025, highlighting our many years of experience tracking skating conditions on outdoor rinks.

 Beyond contributing to vital environmental research, RinkWatch has evolved into a vibrant online community for people passionate about creating and maintaining backyard and community rinks.

 Throughout the winter, regularly update skating conditions on your rink using our simple data entry system.
-You can add information for previous days whenever convenient.

 The data you contribute helps researchers at Laurier University track the relationship between temperatures and skating activity, monitor local winter weather patterns, and project future impacts of climate change on outdoor winter activities.